 child welfare, evidence-based practice/implementation science, families and family systems, gender, research methods, social justice, veterans and the military, violence

 Bellamy's current research interests include the engagement of fathers in child and family services, child welfare and evidence-based practice.
-She has published extensively in the area of evidence-based social work practice and is currently engaged in the development and testing of interventions to better serve fathers in child and family programs including home visiting and child welfare services.
+She has published extensively in the area of evidence-based social work practice and the development and testing of interventions to better serve fathers in child and family programs including home visiting and child welfare services.

 Dr. Bellamy's major research efforts include the development and testing of the Dads Matter-HV intervention.
 This intervention is a modular enhancement to standard home visiting programs that is designed to increase fathers' engagement in home visiting, reduce child maltreatment risk, and improve the co-parenting relationship.
-Her other major research project includes a partnership with Mathematica Policy Research to implement a Breakthrough Series Collaborative to increase the engagement of fathers and paternal relatives in 6 child welfare systems across the United States.
+Her other major research project includes a partnership with Mathematica Policy Research to implement a Breakthrough Series Collaborative (BSC) to increase the engagement of fathers and paternal relatives in 6 child welfare systems across the United States.
 She is also collaborating with colleagues at the Butler Institute for Families to implement the BSC model for workforce wellbeing in partnership with Tribal and Public child welfare teams.